jax-ml/jax/README.md

-If you’re using JAX just as an accelerator-backed NumPy, without using `grad` or `jit` in your code, then in principle there are no constraints, though some NumPy features haven’t been implemented.
+If you’re using JAX just as an accelerator-backed NumPy, without using `grad` or `jit` in your code, then in principle there are no constraints, though some NumPy functions haven’t been implemented yet.
 Generally using `np.dot(A, B)` is better than `A.dot(B)` because the former gives us more opportunities to run the computation on the device.
 NumPy also does a lot of work to cast any array-like function arguments to arrays, as in `np.sum([x, y])`, while `jax.numpy` typically requires explicit casting of array arguments, like `np.sum(np.array([x, y]))`.

-For automatic differentiation with `grad`, JAX has the same basic requirements as [Autograd](https://github.com/hips/autograd).
+For automatic differentiation with `grad`, JAX has the same restrictions as [Autograd](https://github.com/hips/autograd).
 Specifically, differentiation works with indexing (`x = A[i, j, :]`) but not indexed assignment (`A[i, j] = x`) or indexed in-place updating (`A[i] += b`).
-You can use lists, tuples, and dicts freely.
+You can use lists, tuples, and dicts freely: jax doesn't even see them.
 Using `np.dot(A, B)` rather than `A.dot(B)` is required for automatic differentiation when `A` is a raw ndarray.

 For compiling your own functions with `jit` there are a few more requirements.
 Because `jit` aims to specialize Python functions only on shapes and dtypes